-- Data collected through tutors' feedbacks regarding efficacy of the training, problems faced and participants' acquisition of knowledge; - Learning analytics collected through the platform (IO3) about participation and collaboration among the participants (e.g., time spent in the platform, number of messages exchanged, etc.); - Sociograms: a sociogram is a tool for drawing the relationships within a group.
+- Data collected through tutors feedback regarding efficacy of the training and participants' acquisition of knowledge; - Learning analytics collected through the platform (IO3) about participation and collaboration among the participants (e.g., time spent in the platform, number of messages exchanged, etc.); - Sociograms: a sociogram is a tool for drawing the relationships within a group.
 Sociograms will be used to explore the relationships among the students that will be involved in the collaborative activities before the enactment phase so as to have a picture of the initial situation.
 The same tool will be used after the enactment phase to detect possible changes; - Post enactment activity indicators: long-term efficacy of the BTAs will also be monitored in terms of actual implementation of the methods learnt during the BTAs.
-In practice, this means that during and after the enactment phase participants will be monitored using indicators for the interiorization of inclusive pedagogy and methods on teaching practice (e.g. the number of collaborative activities independently designed in the time frame, practice sharing actions taken without prompts from course tutors and trainers) - Satisfaction regarding SJSTEs, collected just after each SJSTE's end.
+In practice, this means that during and after the enactment phase participants will be monitored using indicators for the interiorization of PLEIADE tools on teaching practice (e.g. the number of collaborative activities independently designed in the time frame, practice sharing actions taken without prompts from course tutors and trainers)